kimtae55/Simple-GWAS-Tutorial/README.md

 I aggregate all components of GWAS into one repository, to clear the confusion of what to download and when/how to run certain scripts.
 This means that you can replace my data with your .bed, .bim, .fam files and replicate the whole experiment.

+The output is a genotype matrix of shape (n x p), where n is the number of subjects, and p is the number of SNPs extracted from GWAS.

 ## Prerequisites
 You need to have the following installed: ```plink/plink2, R ```